Drew Barrymore: Ancestry

 Barrymore's godmothers are actress Sophia Loren and Lee Strasberg's widow, Anna Strasberg; Barrymore described her relationship with the latter as one that "would become so important to me as a kid because she was so kind and nurturing."
 Her godfather is filmmaker Steven Spielberg.

-Barrymore's first name, Drew, was the maiden name of her paternal great-grandmother Georgie Drew, and her middle name, Blythe, was the surname of the family first used by her great-grandfather Maurice Barrymore.
+Barrymore's first name, Drew, was the maiden name of her paternal great-grandmother Georgie Drew, and her middle name, Blythe, was derived from the birth surname (Blyth) of her great-grandfather who later took the stage name of Maurice Barrymore.
 In her 1991 autobiography Little Girl Lost, Barrymore recounted early memories of her abusive father, who left the family when she was six months old.
-She and her father never had anything resembling a significant relationship and seldom spoke to each other.
+She and her father never had a significant relationship and seldom spoke.

 Childhood

 Barrymore grew up on Poinsettia Place in West Hollywood, until she moved to Sherman Oaks at the age of seven.
-In her 2015 memoir, Wildflower, she says she talks "like a valley girl" because she grew up in Sherman Oaks.
-She moved back to West Hollywood upon becoming emancipated at age fourteen.
-Barrymore attended elementary school at Fountain Day School in West Hollywood and Country School.
+In her 2015 memoir Wildflower, she says she spoke "like a valley girl" because she grew up in Sherman Oaks.
+She moved back to West Hollywood on becoming emancipated at age 14.
+She attended elementary school at Fountain Day School in West Hollywood and Country School.
 In the wake of her sudden stardom, Barrymore endured a notoriously troubled childhood.
 She was a regular at Studio 54 as a young girl, and her nightlife and constant partying became a popular subject with the media.
-She was placed in rehab at the age of 13, and spent eighteen months in an institution for the mentally ill.
+She was placed in rehab at 13, and spent eighteen months at Van Nuys Behavioral Health Hospital, an institution for the mentally ill.
 A suicide attempt at 14 put her back in rehab, followed by a three-month stay with singer David Crosby and his wife.
 The stay was precipitated, Crosby said, because she "needed to be around some people that were committed to sobriety."
 Barrymore described this period of her life for Little Girl Lost.
-After a successful juvenile court petition for emancipation, she moved into her own apartment at the age of fifteen.
+After a successful juvenile court petition for emancipation, she moved into her own apartment at the age of 15.